SkylineCommunications/dataminer-docs/dataminer-overview/Legal/DaaS_Planned_Maintenance_Policy.md

 We will ensure transparent communication regarding maintenance activities, including any potential system unavailability:

-- Notification in advance: Users will receive a maintenance notification at least [X days/weeks] in advance of the scheduled maintenance window.
+- Notification in advance: In case any downtime or disruption is expected outside of the regular monthly update routine, users will receive a maintenance notification at least 1 month in advance of the scheduled maintenance window.
 This notification will include details such as:

   - The date and time of the maintenance window.
   - An outline of the planned updates and changes.